 How do I make changes to positions in my department?

-For information about postiion control please refer to the Position Control Procedures webpage.
+For information about position control please refer to the Position Control Procedures webpage.

 Who will tell my staff member what the results of a job evaluation are?

-The HR Services Manager will communicate the evaluation outcome to the requesting manager/supervisor.
-The MANAGER of the employee is responsible for discussing the results with the staff member, and should consult with the HR Services Manager for guidance as needed.
+The HR Manager will communicate the evaluation outcome to the requesting manager/supervisor.
+The manager of the employee is responsible for discussing the results with the staff member, and should consult with their HR Manager for guidance as needed.